nottpande/MovieMetaTagger/README.md

   The class extracts data from multiple sources:<br>
   - IMDb: Plot synopsis and basic information.<br>
   - TMDb: Movie summary, genres, cast, and keywords.<br>
-  - OMDb: Plot summary.<br>>
+  - OMDb: Plot summary.<br>
-  - Wikipedia: Detailed plot summary using Wikidata. </li>
+  - Wikipedia: Detailed plot summary using Wikidata.
 <hr>
 <li> <b> TagGenerator Class </b> </li>
-  <li> This class is used to generate the tags for the movie, based on the details that were extracted by the previous class.
+This class is used to generate the tags for the movie, based on the details that were extracted by the previous class.
 There are two things that, this class essentially does:<br>
         1. It generates tags based on the movie details extracted.
         2. It then cleans the generated tags, i.e., it removes repeated tags, removes irrelevant tags etc.